Skip to Content

 Using EVM Trackers Standalone

-This is incredibly useful if:
+This flexibility is ideal if:

-• You already have your own state management solution (Redux, MobX, Valtio, etc.) and want to integrate only the tracking logic.
+• You already have your own state management solution (Redux, MobX, Valtio, etc.) and want to integrate only the transaction tracking logic.

 Why Use evmTracker?